thiagoteixeira/thiagoteixeira.github.io/_posts/2018-03-10-how-to-create-a-spring-boot-application-using-kotlin.md

 ---

-Now, using the command prompt you can initialize the application using the **gradle bootrun** command using [Gradle](https://gradle.org/).
+Now, using the command prompt you can initialize the application using the command: `gradle bootrun`.
+It is going to use [Gradle](https://gradle.org/).
 After the execution, you will see the success message referring to the initialization from an embedded Apache Tomcat.

 **